-Helpful tip for making bread and other baked goods:
+Helpful tip for making oat flour bread :

-- You should use the scoop and swipe method.
-Using a large spoon fill your measuring cup to the brim and then swipe across the top with a table knife to even it off.
+- You should use the scoop and sweep method for measuring your flour.
+Using a large spoon to fill your measuring cup to the brim with flour and then swipe across the top with a table knife to even it off.
 Do this with each cup of flour.

 - 3 1/4 cup lukewarm to warm water

 - 1 1/2 TBS coarse salt (like Kosher salt or sea salt)

 - 5 1/2 cups all purpose flour

 - 1 cup oat flour (blend up your own 1 cup of oats)

 - 1/4 cup old-fashioned oats (for the top of your bread)